 Understanding a candidate's workflow can help employers gauge their teamwork, project management and organizational skills.
 To answer, explain general phases you work through with standard deliverables you typically produce instead of listing specific processes or tasks the interviewer may not be familiar with.
-Focus on your actual experience to describe your skills and how you use them.
+Focus on your experience to describe your skills and how you use them.

 7. Name two diagrams you use as a business analyst, and describe how they impact your work.

 The interviewer may ask this question to ensure that you are familiar with standard BA documents and how to apply them to a client's case.
-Even if they do not directly ask about your past experience here, providing examples can validate your ability to bring value to the employer.
+Even if they do not directly ask about your experience here, providing examples can validate your ability to bring value to the employer.

 Read more: SWOT Analysis Guide (With Examples)